DuPage County Removal Hearing Lawyers

 Deportation/removal is the process by which the U.S. government determines whether non-U.S. Citizens are deportable or inadmissible.
 Prior to April 1, 1997, there were two separate proceedings, known previously as “deportation” and “exclusion.”
 On April 1, 1997, they were combined into one unified proceeding known as “removal.”
 During this process, the individual is ordered to attend removal hearings, and failure to attend can trigger an automatic order to be removed.
 If you or a family member is subject to a removal proceeding, it is essential to speak with an experienced immigration attorney, so you understand your rights and options.

-At Mevorah Law Offices LLC, we have several decades of combined experience helping immigrants with deportation and removal hearings in the Chicagoland area and throughout Northern Illinois.
+At Mevorah & Giglio Law Offices, we have several decades of combined experience helping immigrants with deportation and removal hearings in the Chicagoland area and throughout Northern Illinois.
 Our award-winning lawyers frequently represent clients before U.S. Immigration Customs and Enforcement (ICE) and USCIS, and we have extensive knowledge of the inner workings of these agencies.
 We also have a strong criminal practice with former prosecutors and public defenders on our legal team.
 Our unique blend of experience gives us in-depth knowledge of criminal issues and immigration, how the two areas of law intertwine, and the most practical and effective defense strategies for clients facing removal proceedings.

 How Removal Hearings are Initiated